Asipitatheanalyst/Social-Media-Usage/README.md

 ### Exploratory Data Analysis
 - Analyze the average daily minutes spent per app to understand user engagement.
--Compare the average number of likes and posts per day accross different social media platforms.
+- Compare the average number of likes and posts per day accross different social media platforms.
--Identify the top apps based on user activity and engagement.
+- Identify the top apps based on user activity and engagement.

 ### Visualizations Included
 - **Boxplot**: Shows the distribution of user activity by platform.